IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

 |-sdc1   8:33   0  18.6G  0 part
 `-sdc2   8:34   0 260.8G  0 part
 ```
-2)After you know which local disks are available, in this case sdc1, and sdc2, you can now find the by-id, a unique name depending on the hardware serial number for each disk.
+2)After you know which local disks are available, in this case sdc1, and sdc2, you can now find the disk by-id, a unique name depending on the hardware serial number for each disk.

 ```
 sh-4.2# ls -l /dev/disk/by-id/